Ihemail/vJunos_on_Proxmox/README.md

 -	No hard drive
 -	No install media
 -	Single virtio NIC on vmbr0 bridge for the management interface (fxp0)
 -	Add serial port for terminal access.
-	Command to access the console:
+Command to access the vJunos console:
 ```
 	qm terminal <vmid>
 ```